michellejtao/michellejtao.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a second-year economics Ph.D. student at Emory University.
+I am a second-year economics Ph.D. student at Emory University from Hong Kong.
 Prior to Emory, I was a research assistant at the Institute for Fiscal Studies at Tsinghua University.
 I earned my B.A. from New York University with a major in Economics and a minor in Politics.
 My research interests lie in empirical macroeconomics and labor economics.
-I am from Hong Kong.
 Outside of economics, I enjoy powerlifting, hiking, and cooking.

 You can contact me via email at [michelle.tao@emory.edu](michelle.tao@emory.edu), or in person (R. Randall Rollins Building, R400-A1).

-You can also find me on [Twitter](https://twitter.com/TaoMichelle), [GitHub](https://github.com/michellejtao), and [LinkedIn](https://www.linkedin.com/in/michellejtao/)
+You can also find me on [Twitter](https://twitter.com/TaoMichelle), [LinkedIn](https://www.linkedin.com/in/michellejtao/) and [GitHub](https://github.com/michellejtao).